Maj18/Rparalog/README.md

 This manual corresponds to version 1.2

 ## Introduction
 Paralogs are homologous DNA/protein sequences that are found within species, they are the outcomes of gene duplicateion events.
-Gene duplications are important sources of genetic novelty and paralogs can also cause diseases (such as cancer).
-Rparalog is one program that identifies paralogs from an assembled genome based on protein sequences similarity using a relaxed reciprocal-best-hit BLAST strategy.
+Gene duplications are important sources of genetic novelty.
+Rparalog is one program that identifies paralogs based on protein sequences similarity using a relaxed reciprocal-best-hit BLAST strategy.

 ### Features:
-* A stringent **E-value** threshold plus the blast reciprocal-hit rule for accepting homologs (See Analysis 3) should have a good control of the prediction confidence.
+* A stringent **E-value** threshold plus the blast reciprocal-hit rule for accepting paralogs (See Analysis 3) should have a good control of the prediction confidence.
-* Through command line argument (_-e_, see Usage), the user can decide the E-value threshold based on their study system.
+* Through command line argument (_-e_, see **Usage**), the user can decide the E-value threshold based on their study system.
-* The paralog **annotation** results can also help the users to inspect their results.
+* The paralog **annotation** output can also help the users to inspect their results.
-* The protein sequences for all the members within a cluster will be collected into single files, to facilitate any follow-up analyses.
+* The protein sequences for all the members within a paralog cluster will be collected into single files, to facilitate any follow-up analyses.

 ## Installation
 ### Prerequisites